-Bananas are a vulnerable crop.
+The world’s bananas are at risk.
 A volcanic island might protect them.

 A fungus behind the condition known as Fusarium wilt – or Panama disease – is threatening bananas around the world.
 Some say the fungus, which blocks the flow of water and nutrients to the plant through its roots, could cause the popular Cavendish banana to go extinct.

-But unlike tropical areas such as parts of India and China, where most of the world’s bananas are produced, the subtropical climate of the Canary Islands – and La Palma’s western coast, in particular – has provided a path of resistance to the wilt.
+But unlike in tropical areas such as parts of India and China, where most of the world’s bananas are produced, the subtropical climate of the Canary Islands – and La Palma’s western coast, in particular – has provided a path of resistance to the wilt.

 Indeed, the volcanic ash that farmers once lamented after Cumbre Vieja’s eruption contains vital nutrients that protect the plant – and could be a key to bananas’ survival.